GSM vs. EDGE vs. CDMA vs. TDMA: What Sets Each Network Apart?

 GSM technology is prevalent in Europe.
 Combine that with a mobile phone with a removable SIM card, and you have a phone you can use when visiting abroad with a change of SIM card.

 CDMA phones may or may not use SIM cards.
-User information is stored with your service provider, who must give permission to change phones.
+User information is stored with your service provider, who must permit you to change phones.

 CDMA phones must be programmed with all the carriers you use.
 When you change providers, the phone must be reprogrammed for that service provider, even if it is unlocked.